Solar panel orientation in Perth: does your roof direction matter?

 - Is there any shading from trees, vents, or neighbouring structures that will affect the modelled panels?

-Generation percentages are based on Perth solar modelling at approximately 32°S latitude using a 5.0 hour/day annual average PSH.
-Actual variation depends on specific roof pitch, azimuth, and local shading conditions.
+Generation percentages and kWh figures are based on Perth solar modelling at approximately 32°S latitude, using a typical peak-sun-hour average with normal system losses applied.
+Actual output depends on your specific roof pitch, azimuth, and local shading.

 Calculate your savings